Skip to Content

 Discontinued Blades

-The blades listed down below have been now discontinued.
-That’s why I will not be mentioning them across this post.
+The blades listed below have now been discontinued.
+That’s why I will not be mentioning them in this post.

 Are Cricut Blades Interchangeable?

-The Fine Point blade and the Bonded Fabric blade can use the same housing.
-Also, the QuickSwap tools can use the same housing, so if you already own one, from now on, you only need to get the tip or blade.
+The Fine Point, Bonded Fabric, and Performance Blade are all compatible with the same housing.
+Additionally, the QuickSwap tips and blades can use the same housing, that means, if you already own one, you only need to purchase the desired tip or blade going forward.

-The other three remaining blades (Deep Point, Rotary, Knife) can only be used with their respective housing.
+The remaining tools (Deep Point, Rotary, Knife, Foil Kit) can only be used with their respective housing.

 I mentioned this in every blade description.
-But if you were skimming this post, there’s the quick answer 🙂
+But if you were skimming this post, here’s the quick answer!

 Where Can I buy Cricut Blades?

-All Cricut blades and tips are available on any Craft Store like Michael’s and Joann.
+All Cricut blades and tips are available at any craft store like Michael’s and Joann’s.
 Even Walmart carries them!

-I like to get them on the Official Cricut Website; I have a baby and no car, therefore online shopping is the most convenient for me!
+I like to get them on the Official Cricut Website.
+I have a baby and no car, so online shopping is the most convenient for me!

 Check out all of the blades prices here